shruthiakkal/sleepCoach/README.md

 # sleepCoach

+Sleep Coach AI (V3) - Occupational Health Edition

+What's New in V3?

+V3 introduces Contextual Grounding.
+Instead of the user providing their sleep data manually, the system fetches detailed profiles from a comprehensive sleep health dataset based on a user_id.

+Key Enhancements:

+  - Data Integration: Utilizes the Sleep Health and Lifestyle Dataset.

+  - Role-Based Prompting: Assigns a specific persona to the LLM ("Expert Sleep Coach in Occupational Health").

+  - Conditional Logic: The prompt generator now includes "If/Then" logic, guiding the LLM to focus on specific stressors (e.g., burnout for Doctors, sedentary issues for Software Engineers).

 Sleep Coach AI (V2) - Weekly Insights

 The V2 Sleep Coach upgrades from daily tips to long-term trend analysis.
 By aggregating a full week of sleep metrics and lifestyle habits, it identifies patterns that a single-day analysis might miss.